sonalys/fake/README.md

 The flags are:

-  -input        STRING    Folder to scan for interfaces, can be invoked multiple times -output       STRING    Output folder, it will follow a tree structure repeating the package path -ignore       STRING    Folder to ignore, can be invoked multiple times
+  FLAG          TYPE      DEFAULT   DESCRIPTION

-  -interface    STRING    Usually used with go:generate for granular mock generation for specific interfaces -mockPackage  STRING    Used with -interface.
+  -input        []STRING  .
+Folder to scan for interfaces, can be invoked multiple times -output       STRING    mocks     Output folder, it will follow a tree structure repeating the package path -ignore       []STRING            Folder to ignore, can be invoked multiple times -interface    []STRING            Usually used with go:generate for granular mock generation for specific interfaces -mockPackage  STRING    mocks     Used with -interface.
 Specify the package name of the generated mock

 ```